Works In Progress

 Venom of Choice is a haunting gothic novel of faith, desire, and transformation, told through the voice of a monk whose life becomes legend.
 Set within a remote monastery steeped in ritual and silence, the story follows Brother Cuthbert, an apothecary whose quiet devotion is disrupted by the arrival of a mysterious novice.
 As bonds deepen and tensions rise, ancient knowledge, creeping dread, and the weight of unseen forces begin to fracture the fragile world around them.
 Blending historical richness with supernatural unease, Venom of Choice explores the dangerous edge where love, belief, and the unknown converge—and asks what it truly means to choose between salvation and surrender.

-Deep below the desert lies a palace untouched by time, where an ancient being of fire waits in silent captivity.
-Azhar, a djinn bound by forgotten sorcery, offers Guillaume a bargain: complete a task in the buried ruins nearby, and he will be granted wealth, survival, and a path back to the world he lost.
+Deep below the desert, a being of fire sits bound by a forgotten sorcery.
+The djinn offers Aymar a bargain: complete a task in the ruins nearby, and he will be granted wealth, survival, and a path home.

 Son of Fire is a haunting historical fantasy where crusade and myth collide, and where the stories we carry may outlive us all.